Karur district: Road

 Karur is connected with the rest of India through all modern means of transportation.
 The International highway AH-43 pass away here.
 There are two national highways: NH-44 (North South Corridor Road (Kashmir to Kanyakumari)) Srinagar – Kanyakumari and NH-67 (Nagapattinam – Trichy – Karur – Coimbatore – Gudalur), which connect with other major towns such as Chennai, Erode, Tiruppur, Pollachi, Hosur, Tuticorin, Dindigul, Theni, Oddanchatram, Dharapuram, Palani, Tanjore, Karaikudi, Kumbakonam, Kochi, and Pondicherry.
 Karur is well connected with Bengaluru in all means of transport, it is just 290 km from Bengaluru.

 Train

 Karur Junction railway station (Station Code – KRR) is an important railway junction in the state, connected to the Indian Railways network.
 Apart from this, there are 17 other stations which lie across Erode-Tiruchirappalli line and Template:Salem-Karur-Dindigul line connecting all other parts of the country.
 More than 45 Express and Passenger trains fly through Karur daily.

 Airport

-The nearest airports are Tiruchirappalli Airport (85 km), Coimbatore Airport (130 km) and Madurai Airport (135 km).
+The nearest airports are Tiruchirappalli Airport (85 km), Salem Airport (115 km), Coimbatore Airport (130 km) and Madurai Airport (135 km).